piriya33/CDC_Wordpress/wp-content/plugins/my-custom-functions/readme.txt

 4. You are trying to overwrite an existing function (of WordPress, theme, or plugin).
 Instead, use filters and hooks.

 = Q. Does this plugin requires any modification of the theme? =
 A. Absolutely not.
-This plugin is configurable entirely from the plugin settings page that you can find in the Admin Panel of your WordPress website.
+This plugin is configurable entirely from the plugin settings page that you can find in the Admin Area of your WordPress website.

 = Q. Does this require any knowledge of HTML or CSS? =
 A. This plugin can be configured with no knowledge of HTML or CSS, using an easy-to-use plugin settings page.
 But you need to know the HTML or CSS in order to add/remove/modify the HTML or CSS code by using this plugin.